sfox14/pynq-ekf/README.md

 # PYNQ Extended Kalman Filter (EKF)

-This repository is an example application of PYNQ supporting multiple boards from a single pip-installable package.
+This repository provides an example of PYNQ supporting multiple boards from a single pip-installable package.
 From the same HLS/SDSoC source code, and using the same Python API and notebooks, we can develop applications which simply move across Xilinx boards.
-This has the potential to simplify the design and deployment of embedded applications, by improving code reusability and reducing the design time.
+This has the potential to simplify the deployment of embedded applications, improve code reusability and reduce design time.

 ## Quick Start: